abhishekgoud343/SearchEngine/README.md

 ## Instructions to run the Project locally
 ### Web Scraping to your MySQL database using _WEB CRAWLER_
 1. Create a MySQL database and table(s) to store the _page title_, _page link_, and _page text_ obtained from web pages through web scraping.
-The SQL commands used for creating the MySQL database for this project are provided in the text file [```sql_commands.txt```](https://github.com/abhishekgoud343/SearchEngine/blob/main/sql_commands.txt).
-Using different attributes, table names etc in the database, than those in the ```sql_commands.txt``` file, would require making corresponding modifications in the project code.
+The SQL commands used for creating the MySQL database for this project are provided in the sql file [```sql_commands.sql```](https://github.com/abhishekgoud343/SearchEngine/blob/main/sql_commands.sql).
+Using different attributes, table names etc in the database, than those in the ```sql_commands.sql``` file, would require making corresponding modifications in the project code.
 2. Open the ```Web Crawler``` project folder in any IDE or code editor such as IntelliJ IDEA, VS Code, Eclipse etc.
 3. Install the ```jsoup``` library from Maven repository in the project.
 4. Download the ```MySQL Connector``` archive file from [here](https://dev.mysql.com/downloads/connector/j/) and extract it.
 Install  the ```mysql-connector``` library as a java library in the project; select the jar file from the extracted folder as source for the library.